The acronym, PSAT, sounds so similar to the familiar abbreviation SAT. How much do they have in common, and how do they differ?

 In addition to helping young people prepare for the SAT, however, the PSAT is also used to qualify students for certain scholarships.

-National Merit Scholars are chosen as potential merit scholarship award winners based on their scores on this test.
-If they score in the top 1% of students on the PSAT, then they become semifinalists for a National Merit Scholarship.
+National Merit Scholars are chosen as potential merit scholarship award winners based on their test scores.
+If they score in the top 1% of students on the PSAT, then they become semifinalists for a National Merit Scholarship Corporation.

 Predicted SAT Score Based on PSAT Score